Limit linear series: combinatorial theory: Abstract

 \section{Abstract}

-The aim of this paper is to develop a purely combinatorial theory of limit linear series on metric graphs.
-This will be based on the formalism of hypercube rank functions and slope structures.
-Some applications and connections to other concepts in combinatorial algebraic geometry, as well as several open questions, are discussed in the paper.
+We develop a purely combinatorial theory of limit linear series on metric graphs.
+This will be based on the formalisms of hypercube rank functions and slope structures.
+We provide a full classification of combinatorial limit linear series of rank one, and discuss connections to other concepts in tropical algebra and combinatorial algebraic geometry.